rzymek/web-boards/README.md

 Applying changes
 ----------------
 To apply client side changes call `mvn gwt:compile` and refresh the page.
-To apply changes to resources (jsp, html, etc) call `mvn resources:copy` and refresh the page.
+To apply changes to resources (jsp, html, etc) call `mvn war:exploded` and refresh the page.
 To apply server side changes restart the `mvn appengine:devserver` command.

 Debugging